The Paradoxes Along the Path

 A Growing List of Paradoxes

-Trying to Relax; Trying to be Yourself; The Seeker is the Sought
+Practice to find out no practice is needed; Try to Relax; Trying to be Yourself: The Seeker is the Sought

 • You’ve probably laughed at this paradox: “trying” to relax.